Obverse

 One of the few ante-bellum California militia flags to survive.
 Its silk canton is double-sided.
 The (visible) obverse of the canton bears 33 silver stars around a painted rendition of the United States coat of arms.
 The practice of combining the national arms and the stars in the canton of a U.S. flag began immediately after the War for Independence and were in continuous (if infrequent) use on militia flags through the Civil War.
 The same emblems also appeared on flags that the government distributed to American Indian tribes in its efforts to obtain Indian loyalty during the first quarter of the 19th century.

-This flag was made for and carried during the so-called "Settlers War" of 1861.
+The Evergreen Home Guard was one of the militia units that participated in the so-called "Settlers War" of 1861.
 In the spring of 1861 settlers in the Evergreen Valley - or squatters, as they were called - made their voices heard by publishing a "Squatters Declaration of Rights" and distributing copies through-out Santa Clara Valley.
-The land owner, Antonio Chabolla, a native Californio, who held a patented Mexican land grant, asked the Americans to leave.
+The landowner, Antonio Chabolla, a native Californio, who held a patented Mexican land grant, asked the Americans to leave.
 The squatters refused and armed themselves.
 Chaoblla's lawyer obtained writs of eviction which were to be served by the sheriff.

 On the morning of 9 April 1861, three days before the firing at Fort Sumter, a crowd of several hundred had gathered in downtown San Jose.
 Many in the crowd had been present earlier in front of city hall, when Sheriff John Murphy gave a roll call for a posse to enforce the eviction writ.
 The crowd responded that they would not assist the sheriff who then dismissed them.

-It is presumed that the Ever Green Home Guards carried this color again during the Civil War.
-The Guards were formed to defend the land grants made under Spanish & Mexican rule, but they also acted in defense of the Union at the time of the Civil War, relieving regulars fro mservice ion the East.
-The dark blue fringe (hand-sewn at the fly end only) is unusual; it may originally have been black and it might have been added as a symbol of mourning after the time of construction or added at a later date.
-Because of the star count this flag would have been made circa 1858 - 1860 before the 34th star was added in July of 1861.
+It is presumed that the Evergreen Home Guards continued to use this color during the Civil War.
+The militias that were formed to defend the land grants made under Spanish & Mexican rule, but they also acted in defense of the Union at the time of the Civil War, relieving regulars for service ion the East.
+The dark blue fringe (hand-sewn only at the fly end) is unusual; it may originally have been black and it might have been added as a symbol of mourning after the time of construction or added at a later date.
+Because of the star count this flag would have been made circa in 186 before the 34th star was added on July 4th.
+It is unknown if the design was inspired by any flags carried during the Settlers War.

 The Stars and Stripes forms the basic design; a distinctive canton differing in design on each side represents the unit that carried the flag.
 Adaptation of the national flag to serve as a flag for an individual organization is a common theme in American history.

 This flag is a striking example of mid-19th century workmanship; and likely one of the oldest surviving United States Flags made in California.
-This 33-star American flag circa 1859-1861 in good condition; discoloration of top three white stripes to yellow other white stripes lower section remain virgin white due to no exposure to light.
+This 33-star American flag from 1860 in good condition; discoloration of top three white stripes to yellow other white stripes lower section remain virgin white due to no exposure to light.
 The fabric is silk; gold and silver paint used on canton; machine-stitched.

 Exhibition History: